 But bird feeders are not only important for the winter.
 In the warmer months, birds will have new chicks and a consistent food supply will help ensure they're raised successfully.

-For other ways to look after the birds in your garden, read our guides to the best bird tables, best bird baths and best bird box cameras.
-If you'd like to watch birds, check out our guides to the best wildlife cameras and bird box cameras.
+For other ways to look after the birds in your garden, read our guides to bird seed, bird tables and bird baths.
+If you'd like to watch birds, check out our guides on wildlife cameras and bird box cameras.

 Roamwild Pest Off Squirrel Proof Bird Feeder